-Fresh Seafood, Beautifully Prepared, At An Affordable Price
+Fresh Seafood, Beautifully Prepared, At Prices that Don’t Cost a Fortune

 by Melissa LaScaleia

-Earlier this year, the family owned and operated Lobster House restaurant opened its doors to patrons, next door to Myrtle Beach State Park.
-Second generation Vic Parsadanyan is the head chef and creative force behind Lobster House.
+Earlier this year, the family owned and operated Lobster House restaurant opened its doors to patrons, next door to the Myrtle Beach State Park.
+Second-generation Vic Parsadanyan is the head chef and creative force behind the new restaurant.

-“The restaurant caters to two types of diners,” Vic says in an interview with the Insider.
-“It’s a place where everyday people are coming from work in the evening and want to get something good to eat in a nice restaurant without feeling nervous about the cost.
+“The restaurant caters to two types of diners,” Vic says.
+“It’s a place where everyday people are coming from work in the evening and want to get something good to eat in a nice environment without feeling nervous about the cost.
 It’s also a destination spot for those seeking an upscale dining venue to celebrate a special occasion.”

 As he describes the dishes he offers and how he prepares them, his cooking techniques reflect his passion for using fresh food and simple ingredients; he has the knowledge of how to use the whole part of the animal or food item to maximize health and flavor.
 It’s old school sustainable cooking at its finest.